Skip to main content

 Abuse within dating relationships has consequences that undermine the health of U.S. society.

 Support for healthy relationships can come from many sources.
 Individual, relational, community, and social factors can be leveraged to support positive adolescent development and interpersonal relationships.
 Parent, sibling, and peer relationships can model or foster emotional growth and resilience.
 And community and social norms may be strengthened through educational campaigns.
-Further, there are inherent strengths within marginalized and intersectional identities that align with positive youth development.

 Solution